DeplovsBrothers/MaciloveBlogSourceCode/README.md

 When you done, save your text (Save button).
 And when you ready to publish new article push publish button.
 From this moment article will be available in the index / content file.

+# Index and content files
+index.php in root folder
+content.php in the news folder

+Index is a list of all articles (first screenshot).
+You can use it as is, or you can delete all code that related to "old" database.
+You also need to add your database name and ect.
+Same thing with content.php
+Check all paths and it's permissions twice, I thinks this could be the most trouble.